Hospital Calls Police to Stop Texas Sheriff Deputy Getting Ivermectin: 'The Medicine Will Kill Him’

 To get caught up on the Jones case, read my first story in which I kept their names private.
 Erin decided to let me make their family’s story public in the hopes she can get more public support to treat her husband.

-Erin hired a lawyer, found a new doctor and and got a court order for other treatments, including Ivermectin.
+Erin hired a lawyer, found a new doctor and got a court order for other treatments, including Ivermectin.
 But when she and a nurse got to the ICU door to administer the first dose on Wednesday, the hospital called the police to stop her.

 On Friday, the hospital wrapped a towel around the feeding tube to block Erin from administering the Ivermectin herself.
 She took the photo of it below.

-Hospital calls the cops
+The hospital calls the cops

 Erin checked in at the hospital desk on Wednesday evening.
 She told the guard that she had a court order which would allow the nurse with her to be a second visitor to Jason’s room.